MarioCHMGF/myrnaseq/README.md

-# A function to calclualte DEGS from raw count matrix.
+# A function to calculate DEGS from raw count matrix.
 It creates all additional figures and normalizes the data using TMM and VOOM.
 ## Example:
 ```
 countdata # dataframe of raw counts